gracco/sysadmin-interview-questions/README.md

 * What is an atomic operation?
   - Atomic operations are program operations that run completly independently from any other process.

-* Your freshly configured http server is not running after a restart, what can you do?
+* Your freshly configured HTTP server is not running after a restart, what can you do?
-  - I try to see the logs and check what's the problem.
+  - I would try to see the logs and check what's the problem.

 * What kind of keys are in ~/.ssh/authorized_keys and what it is this file used for?
   - Public keys, they are used to authenticate users in the server.